Ypertex/blog/content/articles/nuxt-directus-authentication-middleware/index.md

 Nuxt Directus is a lifesaver, no doubt.
 It lets you pull and push data from your Directus backend to your Nuxt frontend like a pro.
 User signup, login, you name it—it's got you covered.

 But let's keep it real: the docs are kinda basic.
 They offer an example middleware to redirect unauthenticated users to a login page, which is crucial for any app with restricted access.
-Problem is, this middleware has a nasty habit of logging you out when you least expect it.
+The problem is that this middleware has a nasty habit of logging you out when you least expect it.

 {{<figure src="7c9e5b70-cd7b-48cb-9bf4-f5e7b2850192" />}}